dhall-concourse/git-resource/README.md

 let myGitResource = ./resource-defined-earlier.dhall

 let putStep =
-    -- Use Git.OutParams to define params for get
+    -- Use Git.OutParams to define params for put
     -- And use Git.OutParams.render to render it as `Optional (Prelude.Map.Type Text Prelude.JSON.Type)`
       Concourse.helpers.putStep
         Concourse.schemas.PutStep::{